The role of geography in the complex diffusion of innovations: Introduction

 \section{Introduction}

-Collective behavior, such as massive adoption of new technologies or their quitting (also called "churn" in business), is a complex social contagion phenomenon \cite{centola2007complex}.
+Collective behavior, such as massive adoption of new technologies , is a complex social contagion phenomenon \cite{centola2007complex}.
 Individuals are influenced both by media and by their social ties in their decision-making.
-This feature was first modeled in the 1960s with the Bass model of innovation diffusion \cite{bass1969new}.
-This model distinguishes between exogenous and peers’ influence and reproduces the observation that few early adopters are followed by a much larger number of early and late majority adopters, and finally, by few laggards \cite{rogers2010diffusion}.The differential equations of the Bass model have been extensively used to describe the diffusion process and forecast market size of new products and the peaks of their adoption \cite{mahajan1991new}.
+This feature was first modelled in the 1960s with the Bass model of innovation diffusion \cite{bass1969new}.
+The model distinguishes between exogenous and peers’ influence and reproduces the observation that few early adopters are followed by a much larger number of early and late majority adopters, and finally, by few laggards \cite{rogers2010diffusion}.
+The differential equations of the Bass model have been extensively used to describe the diffusion process and forecast market size of new products and the time of their adoption peaks\cite{mahajan1991new}.